webdiscus/html-bundler-docs/docs/short/options/data.md

 **HMR Support**:

-- Changes trigger Webpack recompilation if the file is included in watch options.
+- Changes initiate Webpack recompilation if the file is part of the watch configuration.

 **Example**: